top of page

 --

-Camille Mutel unfolds her new creation, The Salt of Life, around the singular and fragile nature of a unique territory: the Seille Valley (57).
-Far from the coast, it shelters springs, ponds, resurgences, and salt meadows with immense richness in flora and fauna, some of which are threatened with extinction.
+She develops her work around the singularity and fragility of a unique territory: the Seille Valley (57).
+Far from the coast, this valley shelters springs, ponds, resurgences, and salt marshes of great floral and faunal richness - some of which are threatened with extinction.

 --